 The fees for Services were first paid in 2016 and in approving same, the compensation committee, the audit committee and Board took into account that after paying such fees, we would realize significant savings in comparison to the fees that would have been paid pursuant to the advisory agreement.
-The aggregate fee payable for the Services in 2018 will be \$1,252,819, an increase of \$59,694 from the fee paid for Services in 2017.
+The aggregate fee paid to seven individuals for Services in 2019 and the Transition Period was \$1,331,325 and \$316,982, respectively.
 See "Certain Relationships and Related Transactions."